Insadem/Insadem/README.md

-### 24/7 fullstack developer.
+### Hey, I just do some interesting projects and that's all.

-#### Stack for sites:
+#### Stack for web-sites:
-- React/Preact & Redux.
+- React & Redux.
-- Astro.
+- Azure functions.
-- Tailwind css & Radix UI.
 - TypeScript & Jest.

 #### Stack for everything else:
 - C# (currently .NET 6.0) & XUnit & Moq4.
-- Electron.JS.

 #### Stack for roblox:
 - Rbxts.
 - Testez.
-- Flamework.
+- Matter.
-- Roact with hooks (+- same as React).